aporeto-inc/gaia/doc/README.md

 - `204 No content`: The request is a success and there is no additional body.
 - `400 Bad Request`: The data of your request is invalid or incomplete.
 - `401 Unauthorized`: You are not correctly authenticated.
-- `403 Forbidden`: You are authenticated, but you do not have sufficient permissions.
+- `403 Forbidden`: You are authenticated, but you are not authorized.
+- `404 Not Found`: The resource you try to access does not exist.
-- `415 Usupported Media Type`: Invalid `Content-Type` or `Accept` HTTP Header.
+- `415 Unsupported Media Type`: Invalid `Content-Type` or `Accept` HTTP header.
 - `417 Expectation Failed`: Your token quota has been exhausted.
 - `422 Unprocessable Entity`: Validation error (missing required attributes, number not in range etc.)
 - `423 Locked`: The API is locked for write operations during maintenance.